 “Well, that might have promise.
 We shall see.”
 She returned to the breakfast preparation and spoke over her shoulder.
 “Now you just sit there whilst I quarter the apples and add the mint.”

-“You know how I feel about you calling me that, Tildeneth” said the witch with one of her unhappier looks.
+“You know how I feel about that, Tildeneth” said the witch with one of her unhappier looks.

 When the topic arose, Tildy often wondered aloud whether she’d inherited these abilities from her family, but the witch never thought so.
 No recorded lore spoke of such humans, and she thought it impossible to conceal these abilities from outsiders.
 Tildy never mentioned that the witch had done so herself for many years, and continued to do so with her adopted daughter.
 Deep down, however, Tildy thought the witch was right: humans were, as a general rule, people of swords and spears and very loud words, not transfiguration or magic.

 The riddle seemed to trouble the witch more than most things, so Tildy never pushed the conversation as much as she wanted.
 She continued calling the witch ‘mother’, however.
-Sometimes out of love, sometimes irritation, and sometimes because she didn’t like using the witch’s name.
+Sometimes out of love, sometimes irritation, and sometimes because she didn’t like using her adoptive mother’s name.
 Early on, she’d learned that one did not use a witch’s name – even in books – except in time of need.
-When Tildy thought about it, she simply didn’t have a better word than ‘mother’.
-Perhaps more importantly, it fit their relationship and gave Tildy comfort when her heart was stabbed by thoughts of a mother she’d never know.
+When Tildy thought about it, she simply didn’t have a better word, and so she generally used ‘witch’ instead.
+It gave her comfort when her heart was stabbed by thoughts of a mother she’d never know.

 Tildy now believed the witch had been keeping this distance because she wasn’t Tildy’s actual mother, as though she – the witch – felt she could never take the woman’s place.
 Sometimes, Tildy wondered if the witch was afraid of being supplanted if her birth mother returned, but that was ridiculous.
 The witch really was more of a mother than the one who’d given birth to her and died twelve years ago.